sylvainhalle/AntRun/Readme.md

 Downloads all the JAR dependencies declared in `config.xml`, and required to correctly build the project.
-The JAR files are extracted and placed in the `dep` folder.
+The JAR files are extracted and placed in the `dep` or the `lib` folder.
 When compiling (with the `compile` task), the compiler is instructed to include these JARs in its classpath.
 Depending on the setting specified in `config.xml`, these JARs are also bundled in the output JAR file of the `jar` task.

 ### download-rt6

 Downloads the bootstrap classpath (`rt.jar`) for Java 6, and places it in the project's root folder.
-See [cross-compiling]{#xcompile}.
+See [cross-compiling](#xcompile).

 Continuous integration                                               {#ci}
 ----------------------